 Here's all we know so far about Just Beyond on Disney+...

-Just Beyond on Disney+ premieres on October 13 with all 8 stories ready to watch then in time for Halloween.
+As a part of 'Hallowstream' on Disney+ Just Beyond premieres on Wednesday Oct.
+13 2021 with all 8 stories ready to watch on that day, so well in time for Halloween.

 Here's our rundown of all eight episodes of Just Beyond...